-As businesses have been moving along the path toward modernization and digital transformation, there’s no doubt that they have been adopting the hybrid cloud in greater numbers.
+As businesses have been moving along the path toward modernization and digital transformation, there’s no doubt that they have been adopting hybrid cloud architectures in greater numbers.
 While cloud providers like Amazon and Microsoft Azure would like nothing better than for businesses to move their entire infrastructure into the public cloud, that’s not a realistic option for most businesses.

 There are hurdles in moving to the pure public cloud.
 First, not all applications are compatible with the cloud and not all vendors support their applications running in a cloud environment.
 Next, there is the issue of data migration.
 Your cloud-based VMs and applications need access to their data sources.
 You need to evaluate the data that might need to be moved to the cloud along with the storage costs for that data and the way it needs to be secured both at rest and in-transit.
 In addition, some businesses need to comply with geographical restrictions on the locality of their data.
 Finally, there is the issue of costs.

 While the cloud can be a cost-effective option for storage and some applications, it can also have hidden costs and can wind up being more expensive than you originally planned.
 The cloud providers like Amazon and Azure do offer calculators to help you plan for cloud costs but these only provide estimates and your actual costs can be different – and in some cases more.
 Running your applications on the infrastructure that you already have can often be more cost-effective.

 The hybrid cloud solves these problems and is a more practical solution for most businesses.
 A recent study by Gartner showed that 72% of enterprises have adopted a hybrid cloud strategy and there’s little doubt that the percentage will continue to grow.
 Gartner has further stated that they expect Hybrid IT to become the standard in 2019.
 There are several reasons for this but in the long run, the hybrid cloud is simply the most practical solution to today’s IT challenges.